goenning/goenning/_posts/2018/2018-12-21-automated-ssl-with-azure-blob-storage.md

 The internal workflow is:

-1. A requests is initialized for mysuperdomain.com
+1. A request is initialized for mysuperdomain.com
 2. autocert checks if mysuperdomain.com certificate is in the in-memory cache and return it to client
 3. if it's not found, autocert checks if mysuperdomain.com certificate is in the long-term cache, which in this case is Azure Blob Storage and return it to client
-3. if it's not found, autocert fetches a new cerificates from let's encrypt and store in both in-memory and long-term cache.
+4. if it's not found, autocert fetches a new cerificates from let's encrypt and store in both in-memory and long-term cache.
+5. During the next request, even if it hits another server, the certificate will be available on Azure Blob Storage and it'll be returned to the client

 **NOTE:** the in-memory cache is lost when the process restarts, hence why it's so important to keep these certificates on a long-term cache.